IBBFA Certification Examination

 Retake Policy

-Candidates who do not pass after three attempts are encouraged to complete structured training — either through the IBBFA CBI Course or an IBBFA Recognized Preparation Program — before their next attempt.
+The optional CBI Study Guide ($79) can help with targeted preparation.
+Candidates who do not pass after multiple attempts are encouraged to complete structured training — either through the IBBFA CBI Course or an IBBFA Recognized Preparation Program.

 After You Pass